Welcome to the Mathematics & Science Department!

 Redlands Community College Mathematics & Science Department offers courses that are used to satisfy the general education requirements for a multitude of degrees on campus.

 Whether a STEM major or taking our general education courses to fulfill a degree plan we strive to provide classes that will fit your schedule in a format that works for you, from a traditional classroom setting with daytime and evening classes to online courses.
 You will find a full spectrum of math and science courses.
 We also offer developmental math classes and have STEM tutoring centers on campus to help you get up to speed and ready for the next level.
 If you aren’t sure which math class you should take, visit with an advisor or take the Accuplacer assessment test.

-Our faculty strive to provide you with a high-quality learning experience and one-on-one assistance to help you succeed!
+Our faculty strive to provide you with a learner-centered environment and one-on-one assistance to help you succeed in reaching your goals.